baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 Actor classes can be `@objc` and will be available in Objective-C as are other classes.
 Actor classes require that their superclass (if there is one) also be an actor class.
 However, this proposal loosens that requirement slightly to allow an actor class to have `NSObject` as its superclass.
 This is conceptually safe because `NSObject` has no state (and its layout is effectively fixed that way), and makes it possible both for actor classes to be `@objc` and also implies conformance to `NSObjectProtocol`, which is required when conforming to a number of Objective-C protocols and is otherwise unimplementable in Swift.

-A members of an actor class can only be `@objc` if it is either `async` or is outside of the actor's isolation domain.
+A member of an actor class can only be `@objc` if it is either `async` or is outside of the actor's isolation domain.
 Synchronous code that is within the actor's isolation domain can only be invoked on `self` (in Swift).
 Objective-C does not have knowledge of actor isolation, so these members are not permitted to be exposed to Objective-C. For example:

 ```swift
 actor class MyActor {